ibanez-comvex/digima-design-system/docs/components/avatars.md

 {% include images.html name="anatomy-avatars" %}

 1. **Image**: Avatars house an image that represents either a user or a contact.
-1. **Status**: On contact profiles, avatars can show the contact's current pipeline status.
+1. **Status**: On contact profiles, avatars can show the contact's current pipeline status color.
-2. **Tooltip**: When an avatar is part of a stacked group, the name of the user/contact should be displayed on hover in a tooltip.
+2. **Tooltip**: When an avatar is part of a stacked group or when there is limited space available, the name of the user/contact should be displayed on hover in a tooltip.

 ---

 ## Avatar Types

 Users have the choice of uploading an image to personalized their avatar or use one of the 3 placeholder avatars.
-Contacts can only use placeholder avatars.
+Contacts will used the placeholder avatar corresponding to their gender.

 {% include images.html caption="Gender neutral placeholder" name="type-avatar-placeholder-default" invisionID="360180774" %}